-In the previous article we dissected China's Electric Vehicle (EV) industry, talking about its historical development and the present posture of affairs.
+In the previous article, we dissected China's Electric Vehicle (EV) industry, talking about its historical development and the present posture of affairs.
 We traced out the growth trajectory, describing both the big picture and the micro-level state of things within the car market.
-One of the key findings there: EV industry has been cementing its market presence with the six-year market share CAGR of 88.6%.
+One of the key findings there: the EV industry has been cementing its market presence with a six-year market share CAGR of 88.6%.

 Hyping – Being highly acclaimed by investors due to the cutting-edge nature of business and/or a breakthrough technology backing it; Industry players consistently attract funding.

-Reaping the fruits – Investors consider an industry as a promising one; government, at the same time, is willing to support it; Companies representing an industry collect funding and use preferences such as reduced taxes and subsidies.
+Reaping the fruits – Investors consider the industry as a promising one; the government, at the same time, is willing to support it; Companies representing an industry collect funding and use preferences such as reduced taxes and subsidies.

 New normal – Moderate level of benevolence coming from both the state and investors; Resulting from that, a new model gradually substitutes the incumbents, elbowing them out to the annals of history.